ARTICLE

 A deck related to modern life, inclusion and multicutural tolerance.

-Bobby Abate (1973, Sagittarius) is an Italian artist, film-maker and esoterist living in Brooklyn (United States) and has designed a very singular deck: The Outsider Tarot.
-He got inspired by people who became a great influence in his life, like Rachel Pollack and Eden Gray, and by those who used to live beyond social boundaries like Nina Simone, Mark LaPore, Chris Chisholm and Jackie Shane.
-The deck's spirit is to homage all of them, including those ones usually remaining in strange places and staying out of conventions: drag queens, migrants, daredevils, hustlers, trans people, the resistance, refugees, punks and rebels.
+Bobby Abate (1973, Sagittarius) is an Italian artist, film-maker and esoterist living in Brooklyn (USA), and has designed a very singular deck: The Outsider Tarot.
+He got inspired by people who were a great influence in his life, like Rachel Pollack and Eden Gray, and by those who used to live beyond social boundaries, like Nina Simone, Mark LaPore, Chris Chisholm and Jackie Shane.
+The deck spirit is to homage all of them, including those ones usually remaining in strange places, out of conventions: drag queens, migrants, daredevils, hustlers, trans people, resistances, refugees, punks and rebels.
 As Bobby says, it's about "reclaiming Tarot for ourselves", by assigning them a special representation in cards.

-Cards are painted in watercolor and gouache, and express the artist's hand motion.
-For the composition, Bobby was inspired by classic styles, like those of The Great Esoteric Tarot (Marixu Güller) and Rider-Waite's shapes (Pamela Coleman Smith), achieving greater definition by using black lines, both on white backgrounds and inside of field fulls of colors.
+The cards are painted in watercolor and gouache, and display the artist's hand motion.
+For the composition, Bobby was inspired by some classic styles, from The Great Esoteric Tarot (Marixu Güller) and Rider-Waite's shapes (Pamela Coleman Smith), achieving a greater definition by using black lines, both on white backgrounds and inside of full-colored fields.

-Cards' components attract the attention because of their dimensions.
-Although even among those strong multicolored contrasts catching perception at first sight, there's a complex esoteric system inserted among those first impressions.
+The elements catch the attention due to their dimensions.
+Although even among those strong multicolored contrasts that are perceived at first sight, there's a complex esoteric system implicit in them.
 As a result, a reading may alternate between or combine perceptions of different kind.

 element | suits | characters | ||